Who we are

 The SLCF is dedicated to improving the well being of the residents of Seeley Lake, Montana.
 Your support of the Foundation helps ensure the vitality of this community for future generations.

-The Seeley Lake Community Foundation engages philanthropy, provides leadership, enhances the quality of life and economic vitality of the Seeley Lake area.
+The Seeley Lake Community Foundation engages philanthropy, provides leadership, and enhances the quality of life and economic vitality of the Seeley Lake area.

 These three values define our promise to the Seeley Lake community: